 - Don't send cash.
 Make your check or money order payable to "United States Treasury."
 Write your name, address, EIN, "Form 2290," and the date (as entered in box 3 of the payment voucher) on your payment. - Detach the voucher and send it with the Form 2290, both copies of Schedule 1, and your payment.
 If you filed electronically, don't send Form 2290 and Schedule 1 with the payment voucher.
 See Where To File, earlier. - Don't staple your payment to the voucher or Form 2290.

 International payments.
-If you are sending a check or money order drawn from an international financial institution, send the check or money order to:
+If you are sending a check or money order drawn from an international financial institution, see Where To File, earlier.